MetanoKid/coding-scars/_drafts/log-window-1.md

 There are also two files related to the Window:

-  * `MainWindow.xaml`: declares the controls for the window, their properties and even some behavior.
+  * `MainWindow.xaml`: declares the controls for the window, their properties and some behavior.
-  * `MainWindow.xaml.cs`: C# class for this Window, which will hold our custom behavior.
+  * `MainWindow.xaml.cs`: C# class for this Window, which will hold its custom logic.

-One of the properties in `App.xaml` is `StartupUri`, which holds a reference to the `MainWindow.xaml` we've mentioned.

 At first, when I started learning the little bit of WPF I know now, it felt like _Magic_.
 Where is the entry point defined?
 There's no _Main_ function!
 How does it know which window to display?
-Hint: it all starts in the _Properties_ page and ends up in the `StartupUri`.
+Hint: it all starts in the _Properties_ page and ends up in the `StartupUri` of `App.xaml`.

 For now, we'll just work with these default files and configurations as a standalone WPF project.
-In the next post, we'll convert it to a Class Library and will learn how the Application-Window relationship works.
+In the next post, we'll convert it to a `Class Library` and will learn how the Application-Window relationship works.

 # Basic UI controls

 Okay, so we have the default WPF stuff.
 Let's start creating our UI!

 If you remember, the bare minimum we wanted to have a tabular display of the log data.
-Let's have three columns:
+Maybe with three columns:

   * Timestamp: can be any kind of timestamp we want from _seconds since startup_ to _full date timestamp_.
-  * System/tag: each message can be tagged with a key, like the sub-system it comes from (i.e. _net_ or _render_).
+  * System/tag: each message can be tagged with a key, like the system it comes from (i.e. _net_ or _render_).
   * Message: the log data itself.

 Let's open the `MainWindow.xaml` file now.
-The Designer will open for us showing two panels: one with the graphical representation of our window and one with the XAML markup.
+The Designer will open for us showing two panels: one with the graphical representation of our _Window_ and one with the XAML markup.
 It looks something like this (some names will differ):

 {% highlight xml %}
 <Window x:Class="LogWindowUI.MainWindow"